 After all of the drama that occurred in my last story…our neighbors reported us to the housing authority that was in charge of our housing.
 The neighbor, who claimed that her “husband” did not live there and had not beaten her up, told the housing authority that she did not feel safe in her own home because of us.
 The officer, who had beaten my mother with his billy club, was also called in to testify.

-After some deliberation, they determined that we were to be evicted.
-My mother’s friend acted dangerously and irresponsibly I know, but it all started with us TRYING to assist a neighbor that was being beaten.
+They evicted us.
+My mother’s friend acted dangerously and irresponsibly, but it all started with us TRYING to assist a neighbor that was being beaten.

-If it happened again, we would probably do the same thing, because no one deserves to be beaten, but we did learn that it was not good to be so chummy with our neighbors.
+If it happened again, we would probably do the same thing.
+No one deserves to be beaten.
+We did learn, however, that it was not good to be so chummy with our neighbors.

 From then on we wave, we are friendly, but we are not TOO friendly.

 This is an on-going story of my life and some of the childhood adversities that I faced.
 If you would like to start at the beginning of my tale, please read Four-year-old and Mother Survive Bludgeoning by River Rock, or go to the Childhood category and start at the bottom.